orderfactory/design-principles-js/README.md

 **Acceptable vs Dangerous Duplication:**

-LoBP exists in tension with DRY, but not all duplication is equal:
+LOBP exists in tension with DRY, but not all duplication is equal:

 - **Orchestration and flow** (how steps are sequenced): Low risk—often acceptable; flows may evolve independently
 - **Business rules and policies**: High risk—dangerous; divergence causes bugs; centralize